IPNetworkingLab/flexicast-quic/README.md

 # Flexicast QUIC

-This repository contains the source code of Flexicast QUIC, for the submission to SIGCOMM CCR (December 2024 deadline).
+This repository contains the source code of Flexicast QUIC, accepted at SIGCOMM CCR for the April 2025 volume.

-Please, do not share the source code while the paper is still confidential.
+**Disclamer: we are currently working on an updated version of Flexicast QUIC to contain the last updates from Multipath QUIC and Cloudflare quiche.
+It will be released soon.**

 ## From quiche and multipath